-The provider says that following receipt of an email complaint from the Complainant Company on 5 May 2020 and having reviewed the matter in full, it wrote to the Complainant Company on 29 June 2020 to advise that it was standing over its decision to decline indemnity in this matter, as follows:
+Following the Complainant's email complaint of 2 May 2020 and having reviewed the matter in full, the Provider wrote to the Complainant on 30 June 2020 to advise that it was standing over its decision to decline indemnity in this matter, as follows:

-"My understanding of your complaint is that you are dissatisfied that your 'Business Interruption' claim arising from closure of your business due to the COVID-19 pandemic has not been met by your policy.
-You complain that the cessation of your business trading was brought about by Government direction and you note that the policy wording does not exclude global pandemic.
+"I am writing in response to your complaint which we received on 5 May 2020.
+My understanding of your complaint is that you are dissatisfied that your 'Business Interruption' claim arising from closure of your business due to the COVID-19 pandemic has not been met by your policy.
+You complain that: "any reasonable reading of [the] policy by a layman would provide comfort that unforeseen disasters, such as Covid-19, would be relieved" and you request that we reconsider our decision.

-As set out in our letter dated 29 April 2020, the Business Interruption section of your policy cover is only triggered -
+As set out in our letter dated 24 April 2020, the Business Interruption section of your policy cover is only triggered -

-"In the event of the Business carried on by the Insured at the Premises being interrupted or interfered with as a consequence of DAMAGE (being loss or destruction of or damage to the property used by the Insured at the Premises for the purpose of the business) by any of the Contingencies A-M specified as being insured in Section 1 [Material Damage]"
+"In the event of the Business carried on by the Insured at the Premises being interrupted or interfered with as a consequence of DAMAGE (being loss or destruction of or damage to the property used by the Insured at the Premises for the purpose of the business) by any of the Contingencies A-M specified as being insured in Section 1 [Material damage]"